Charlotte Water Quality at a Glance

 Seasonal Restrictions (April 1 – September 30):

-• During seasonal treatment adjustments (typically summer)
+• During seasonal treatment adjustments (typically late spring and summer)

 Contaminants of Concern